julelang/manual/src/memory/immutability.md

 # Immutability
-One approach of the compiler from its security obsessions is that by default variables are immutable.
+One approach of the compiler from its safety obsessions is that by default variables are immutable.
 You've probably seen in the structure documentations that the compiler insists on using a smart pointer to the smart pointer receiver.
-This is just one of the compiler's security obsessions.
+This is just one of the compiler's safety obsessions.
 But right now, we're taking a look at another similar obsession: immutability by default!

 The fact that a variable is immutable by default requires that you do so consciously if you want to change it.
-Let's see why this is a security obsession for the compiler:
+Let's see why this is a safety obsession for the compiler:

 Jule has data types in which it is mutable.
 These are: